 The Doge’s Palace final version (14th century)

-In the late XIII century the number of the Great Council's members was increased from 317 to 1017; such change brought the need to redesign the palace layout; starting from 1340 a number of works were carried out to reshape the palace to the present Gothic style appearance.
+In the late XIII century the number of the Great Council's members was increased from 317 to 1017; such change brought the need to redesign the Venice Doge palace layout; starting from 1340 a number of works were carried out to reshape the palace to the present Gothic style appearance.
 The wing facing the basin (the Seat of the Government) was restored to host the room of the Great Council (Maggior Consiglio) and the facade was built as a triumph of Gothic style with an arcade on the ground floor, open loggias on the first floor and pinnacle decoration on the roof.
 The wing towards the square (Law Courts) was restored much later in 1424 and the facade was built as a continuation of the other wing in the same Gothic style.
 The "Reinassance" wing was restored from 1483 to 1565 and contained the Doge's apartment and several Government offices.

 Medieval buildings were usually constructed with a strong lower part for defensive purpose, they would then get lighter and lighter towards the top, with arches, loggias and crenellation.
 In Venice there was no need for strong buildings as defense was provided by the surrounding water and the navy.
-The Doge's Palace is a remarkable example of Venetian Gothic architecture where lightness is one of the main elements.
-The palace seems to be built the other way around compared to its Italian counterparts, with an arcade of Gothic arches at the bottom, loggias on the first floor and the full solid wall on the top.
-Such peculiar configuration with the refined decoration, the 36 columns of the ground floor, the 71 more slender columns of the "loggia", the asymmetrical windows and the balconies, conveys a sense of lightness to the palace, despite its considerable size.
+The Venice Doge's Palace is a remarkable example of Venetian Gothic architecture where lightness is one of the main elements.
+The Doge palace of Venice seems to be built the other way around compared to its Italian counterparts, with an arcade of Gothic arches at the bottom, loggias on the first floor and the full solid wall on the top.
+Such peculiar configuration with the refined decoration, the 36 columns of the ground floor, the 71 more slender columns of the "loggia", the asymmetrical windows and the balconies, conveys a sense of lightness to the Venice Doge's palace, despite its considerable size.
 The solid full wall facade is lightened by the checkered pattern of the pinkish and white bricks: red Verona marble alternate with white Istrian stone to make a polychrome brickwork that draws inspiration from Persian geometrical wall patterns.
 The crenellation of the roof with pinnacles on the corners also draws inspiration from Islamic models and confers the building even more lightness and have it soar in the sky.

-The Doge's Palace as the Headquarters of Knowledge
+Venice Doge's Palace as the Headquarters of Knowledge

 There are two main facades: the oldest one overlooks the lagoon, the other looks towards St. Mark’s Small Square (Piazzetta San Marco).